sukhik/fybr/src/pages/blog/post3/index.md

 ---
-title: 'CD Rates and a glimpse at my CD Ladder, and how much I make in interest'
+title: 'CD Rates, a glimpse at my CD Ladder, and how much I make in interest'
 date: '2020-05-19'
 ---